 In a large bowl, place the almond flour, tapioca starch, baking powder and salt, and whisk to combine.

-Create a well in the center of the dry ingredients and add the almond milk, oil, eggs and honey, and whisk to combine well.
+Create a well in the center of the dry ingredients and add the milk, oil, eggs and honey, and whisk to combine well.
+The mixture should be smooth and about the thickness of heavy cream.

 Set the batter aside to sit briefly.
 It will thicken a bit.